What is a TEACH Grant?

 - How much am I eligible to receive?

 - What programs are eligible for TEACH grant?

 - How do I apply for the TEACH grant?

-In exchange for the grant, candidates must agree to serve as a full-time teacher at certain schools and within certain fields for at least four academic years within eight years after completing the course of study for which the candidate received a grant.
-If the candidate fails or refuses to carry out his or her teaching obligation, the amounts of the TEACH Grants received are treated as an unsubsidized Direct Loan and must be repaid with interest.
+In exchange for the grant, candidates must agree to serve as a full-time teacher at certain schools and within certain fields for at least four academic years within eight years of completing the course of study for which the candidate received a grant.

-A full-time teacher candidate may receive up to $3,752 each year prior to October 1, 2019.
-For awards made after October 1, 2019, the award amount is $3,764 .
+A full-time teacher candidate may receive up to $3,752.
 The total amount of TEACH Grants that the candidate may receive for undergraduate or post-baccalaureate study may not exceed $16,000.
 The total amount that a graduate student may receive may not exceed $8,000.
-If the student is enrolled less than full-time, including less than half-time, the amount of the annual TEACH Grant that he or she may receive must be reduced in accordance with a schedule established by the Secretary in regulations (see chart below).
+If the student is enrolled less than full-time the amount of the annual TEACH Grant that they may receive must be reduced.

-The amount of the TEACH Grant, in combination with other assistance the student may receive, may not exceed the cost of attendance, as provided in section 472 of the HEA.
-If the TEACH Grant and other aid exceeds the cost of attendance for an academic year, the student’s aid package must be reduced.
+The amount of the TEACH Grant, in combination with other assistance the student may receive, may not exceed the cost of attendance, as provided in section 472 of the Higher Education Act.
+If the TEACH Grant and other aid exceed the cost of attendance for an academic year, the student’s aid package must be reduced.